ai-dock/ai-horde-dreamer/README.md

 The first worker (GPU 0) will be named according to your specification in `BRIDGE_WORKER_NAME`.
 Extra workers will have this name appended with '#2, #3...'

 The terminal UI is disabled.
-If you would like to use it you'll need to SSH (or docker exec) into your container and stop the dreamer service with `supervisorctl`.
+If you would like to use it you'll need to SSH (or docker exec) into your container and stop the dreamer service(s) with `supervisorctl`.
 You can then edit your `bridgeData.yaml` and start the worker manually.

 ### Web UI